The ASCL modern foreign languages transition pilot

 A steering group of school leaders, ASCL subject and policy specialists, and askEddi technology experts have come together to look at how MFL attainment can be included in the information that primaries report to secondaries at the end of the school year.

-Using a purpose-designed part of the SixintoSeven portal (details overleaf), we invite schools to join our pilot to test and validate how this information can be conveyed in the best interests of the pupil.
+Using a purpose-designed part of the SixintoSeven transition hub, we invite schools to join our pilot to test and validate how this information can be conveyed in the best interests of the pupil.

 The pilot will take place in June and July 2021 with schools requested to join and set up a school account on the SixintoSeven portal, input/download information (depending on school phase) and take part in informal feedback sessions afterwards.

 The MFL Transition Pilot

 We have worked with MFL subject leaders and coordinators to create a set of ‘professional judgements’ that year 6 teachers will make to allow year 7 languages teachers to gain an understanding, at individual pupil level, about their aptitude for language learning.